 Based on Michigan community colleges similar in location and size to LMC, the College can conservatively project 100-120 students in Culinary Management, in addition to our continued Hospitality Management enrollment of 40.
 At full capacity, LMC expects 24 first year students and 24 second year students annually in Enology and Viticulture.

 These College programs are already approved by the Higher Learning Commission.

-A summary of this project follows.
+A summary of the Wine Education Center project follows.